 From home ultrasound to baby health monitors, we've entered a golden age of pregnancy gadgets that can give parents-to-be detailed information about how their baby is growing inside the womb.

-That's why we've rounded up the most innovative pregnancy gadgets that have either recently launched or are launching in the near future, from an ultrasound scanner that lets parents see and hear their baby in the womb whenever they want to wearable gadgets designed to play soothing music.
+That's why we've rounded up the most innovative pregnancy gadgets that have either recently launched or are launching in the near future, from an ultrasound scanner that lets parents see and hear their baby in the womb whenever they want to wearable gadgets designed to play soothing music to your growing bump.

 Read this: Stress beating tech to keep you sane